learn-co-curriculum/js-basics-loops-readme/README.md

 ```

 In this example, we're reutilizing our Billboard 100 data from before, except this time, we're iterating over all of the values in the array and shouting it in all caps.
 This way users will understand how much we love the popular music that is played on the radio.

-**Note:** We are using backticks to create strings with variables in them.
+**Note:** We are using backticks, AKA `template literals` to easily create strings with variables in them.
 This is a much easier to read way to evaluate strings with dynamic values, versus concatenating multiple strings and variables together with the `+` sign.
-We are also incrementing the `index` by 1, so that the index of 0 is not printed out for the first item in the array, when we actually want "1".
+Be aware, that this is feature is not supported in all browsers, and features like this may require JavaScript transpilers.
+We are also incrementing the `index` by 1 in each string, so that the index of 0 is not printed out for the first item in the array, when we actually want "1".

 **Output**
 ```